-21. Write down your TOP THREE for the next day the night before.
+21. The night before, write down your TOP THREE things you want to get done the next day.
 Don’t worry about the big, huge list.
 Just focus on the top three things you want to accomplish.
 It’ll feel less daunting.

 22. Read my full post to “lazy” girls HERE.

 If you’re not excited to wake up earlier and get moving in the morning, you’re just not going to do it.
 You need some motivating tools to get going!

 23. Starting your day with a grateful heart is super motivating for me.
 I love to sit with my Bible + journal and make a list of all the things I’m happy/grateful/blessed with that day.

 24. Have a few favorite coffee mugs that you rotate through the week.
 Leave one on the counter the night before so it’s waiting for you in the morning.

 25. Light a gorgeous candle in the dark morning and enjoy your coffee with your journal.
 Enjoy that quiet before your busy day.